pygae/galgebra/doc/galgebra_guide.rst

 Basic Multilinear Function Class Functions
 ------------------------------------------

 If we can instantiate multilinear functions we can use all the multilinear function class functions as described as follows.
-See section [MLtrans] for the mathematical description of each operation.
+See section :ref:`MLtrans` for the mathematical description of each operation.

 ``self(kargs)``